-Overall, Vermont has the most criminal searches, and Minneapolis is the city with the most.
+Overall, Vermont has the most criminal searches, and San Antonio is the city with the most.

 Utah is the top state for burglary searches, and Atlanta is the top city.

-Vermont is the state with the most vandalism searches, and Sacramento is the city with the most searches.
+Vermont is the state with the most vandalism searches, and Atlanta is the city with the most searches.

-For identity theft, Alaska is the state with the most searches, and Las Vegas is the city.
+For identity theft, Nevada is the state with the most searches, and Atlanta is the city.

 The art of doing crime